ponyfoo/articles/2016/02-02--understanding-javascript-async-await/body.markdown

 > Keep in mind you should wrap the `yield` call in a `try` / `catch` block to preserve the error handling we had added when using promises.

 Needless to say, using generators like this _doesn't scale well_.
 Besides involving an unintuitive syntax into the mix, your iterator code will be highly coupled to the generator function that's being consumed.
-That means you'll have to change it often as you add new `await` expressions to the generator.
+That means you'll have to change it often as you add new `yield` expressions to the generator code.
 A better alternative is to use the upcoming **Async Function**.

 # Using `async` / `await`